NativeScript/docs-v7/getting-started/chapter-2.md

 If you've done any web development before, the syntax should feel familiar here.
 You select four UI components (Page, TextField, Image, and Button) by their tag name, and then apply a handful of CSS rules as name/value pairs.
 NativeScript does not support all CSS properties because it is not possible to replicate some of them in native apps without causing performance issues.
 A [full list of the CSS properties that are supported](http://docs.nativescript.org/styling#supported-properties) are listed in the NativeScript docs.

 Let's make one more change.
-Although oftentimes you want CSS rules to apply equally to your iOS and Android app, occasionally it makes sense to apply a CSS rule to only one platform.
+Although often you want CSS rules to apply equally to your iOS and Android app, occasionally it makes sense to apply a CSS rule to only one platform.
 For example, iOS text fields frequently have borders around them, but Android text fields do not.
 Let's look at how to make platform-specific style changes in NativeScript.

 <h4 class="exercise-start">
     <b>Exercise</b>: Add platform-specific CSS